Why are there DIFFERENT

 Question: Why do the books of Matthew and Luke have different accounts of Jesus' birth?
 Which record is correct?

 Matthew says Jesus was born in a house in Bethlehem then sometime afterwards is taken to Egypt to escape Herod.
-After a period of time Jesus' family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.
+After a period of time his family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.

 According to Luke, however, Mary and Joseph were from Nazareth.
 They travel to Bethlehem because a census requires them to do so.
 While they are there Jesus is born in a manger.
 After his birth they wait for Mary to go through ritual purification, after which they travel to Jerusalem to sacrifice two birds at the temple.
 After the sacrifice they go home to Nazareth.